andrew/ultimate-awesome/README.md

 - [awesome-drupal](https://github.com/theodorosploumis/awesome-drupal) - A collection of awesome resources, tools, books, podcasts etc for Drupal CMS.
 - [awesome-gan](https://github.com/zhaoxin94/awesome-gan) - A collection of AWESOME things about GAN.
 - [awesome-coworking](https://github.com/ahmadnassri/awesome-coworking) - Directory of Awesome Co-Working spaces around the globe.
+- [awesome-embedded-fuzzing](https://github.com/andreia-oca/awesome-embedded-fuzzing) - A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
+- [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
+Commented, connected, by everyone and for everyone !.
 - [awesome-parenting](https://github.com/davidpelayo/awesome-parenting) - Parenting information & advice for expectant fathers.
 The first worldwide collaborative fatherhood guide.
 - [awesome-mint](https://github.com/egajda/awesome-mint) -  A refreshing collection of awesome Mint libraries, tools, and software.
 - [awesome-poi](https://github.com/egoist/awesome-poi) - A curated list of awesome Poi resources.